Is not replying to messages right away the new norm? 📱

 The recent Netflix documentary, The Social Dilemma, describes, among other things, how the giants of Silicon Valley proceed to make us addicted and spend as much time as possible on our screens with infinite scrolls and notifications.
 Lost in the middle of this flow, it's difficult to capture someone's attention with a simple text message.
 All the more since texting sometimes reminds us of a close reality that we don't really want to confront, preferring that of social networks.

-Why do I hate waiting for a response to a message?
+Why do I hate waiting for a reply to my texts?

 What happens when we are aware that our recipient has read our message but doesn't reply?
 We often become enraged, stressed, worried or even anxious.
 But why does a lack of response affect our morale so much?
 Simply because we feel rejected.
 If we ask a question, face to face, to a person who turns their head away so that they don’t have to answer us, we will feel the same way.
 The hyper-connectedness of almost everyone adds stress.
 Especially if you're one of the people who responds in the process, you tend to project your way of doing things onto the other person.
 And it's true, how can you not question yourself in the face of this sudden reality of being ignored.